simundi/micro-containers/README.md

     http://localhost:8180/spring-boot/hello
     http://localhost:8280/swarm/hello

-### Building Wildfly-Swarm and examples (never to be called only Swarm because of Legal)
+### Building Wildfly-Swarm and examples
+*(never to be called only Swarm because of Legal)*

-Wildfly-swarm examples uses maven because there is no Gradle plugin, all examples use maven and I don' want spend time do it myself. (let' live with what we have today)
+Wildfly-swarm example uses maven because there is no Gradle plugin, all examples use maven and I don' want spend time do it myself. (let' live with what we have today)

 I've got the code from git and build it myself.
 It requires maven 3.2.1 or higher